wechange-eg/faq/README.md

 If you can't find an answer to your question you can:
 * Join our Discord chat at https://discord.gg/pX2TJMM
-* Join our weekly meeting on Wed 2-3pm CEST at https://meet.jit.si/wechange
 * Create an issue within this repo
 * Create a pull request for your question/answer within this repo